 Research and clinical trials are a major focus of our Division and have led to the development of promising treatments.

 Additionally, our specialists have multiple roles in local and national organizations, with the goal of improving the lives of children with allergy/immunology disorders.
 These organizations include the Academy of Allergy, Asthma & Immunology, American Lung Foundation (through the Asthma Camp), The Food Allergy & Anaphylaxis Network, and American Partnership for Eosinophilic Disorders.

 Seema Aceves, M.D., Ph.D., John Bastian, M.D., and Ranjan Dohil, M.D., (Gastroenterology) created a novel steroid formulation to treat eosinophilic esophagitis (EoE).
-A ready-to-use formulation was recently developed and is now being studied in its second national clinical trial in both children and adults.
+Recently, a ready-to-use formulation was developed and is now being studied in its second national clinical trial in both children and adults.
 It is the hope that these clinical trials will result in the first Food and Drug Administration-approved EoE therapy.
 Learn more.

-Harold Hoffman, M.D., co-discovered the gene for a cold urticarial (hives) syndrome that he originally described.
+Harold Hoffman, M.D., co-discovered the gene for a cold urticaria (hives) syndrome that he originally described.
 His findings were published in The New England Journal of Medicine.
 The identification of this gene led to further discoveries and a novel treatment of cryopyrin associated periodic syndromes (CAPS).
 This treatment is now the first line and most effective therapy for these previously untreatable diseases.